 - In the wizard, specify:

 - the name of the Webservice.
 By default, the Webservice name corresponds to the name of the current project.
-You can change the name of the Webservice (the project name will not change).
+It is possible to change the name of the Webservice (the project name will not be changed)..

 - the mode for passing parameters to the functions.

 Remark: We recommend that you use the direct setting of functions.

 - Go to the next step.

 - Select the elements that will be included in the Webservice.
 These elements correspond to anything but the interface elements (window, page, report, ...).
 Check the elements to include and the ones that will be called in the Webservice.
 You can:

 Any type of file can be added to the list of elements inserted into the library: images, text files, etc.

 - Delete elements

 The corresponding files and their dependencies will be ignored in the library.